nikitavoloboev/data/productivity/flow/Rules.md

 ## Git
 - do atomic commits and write proper appropriate commit messages

+## Karabiner
+- document any changes I make in Karabiner map

 ## Markdown
 - don't leave whitespace between headings and text
 - headings should start with capital letter